DDanii/HA-Add-ons-by-DDanii/pterodactyl-panel/README.md

 ### Option: `ssl`

+Not supported yet.

 Enables/Disables SSL (HTTPS) on the web interface.

-If you need a self-signed certificate, have a look at my openssl addon: <https://github.com/FaserF/hassio-addons/tree/master/openssl>
+If you need a self-signed certificate, have a look at FaserF's openssl addon: <https://github.com/FaserF/hassio-addons/tree/master/openssl>

 **Note**: _The files MUST be stored in `/ssl/`, which is the default_